 Alcohol use can cause blood sugar levels to be unstable.
 It is also a risk factor for steroid-induced type 2 diabetes.
 Drinking while on this medication could possibly trigger blood sugar problems, including the risk or complications associated with diabetes.

 Gastrointestinal Problems: Both prednisone and alcohol increase the risk of GI bleeding.
 Using these drugs together could increase this risk.

 Further, stomach upset and indigestion may be caused by both, individually, and exacerbated when used together.
 Additionally, the irritation to the digestive tract that results from both is linked to peptic ulcers, a risk which may increase, should a person combine both substances.

 Risk Of Osteoporosis: Prednisone use may carry an increased risk of osteoporosis.
-Alcohol abuse can drastically impact bone health.
-Excessive and chronic alcohol abuse has also been linked to a higher risk of osteoporosis.
+Alcohol use can drastically impact bone health.
+Excessive and chronic alcohol use has also been linked to a higher risk of osteoporosis.
 Consuming alcohol with prednisone may make a person more vulnerable to this risk.